Strange Quark Stars and Condensate Dark Stars in Bumblebee Gravity: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-A. {\"O}. would like to acknowledge the contribution of the COST Action CA21106 - COSMIC WISPers in the Dark Universe: Theory, astrophysics and experiments (CosmicWISPers) and the COST Action CA22113 - Fundamental challenges in theoretical physics (THEORY-CHALLENGES).
+We wish to thank the anonymous reviewers for useful comments and suggestions.
+A.{\"O}. would like to acknowledge the contribution of the COST Action CA21106 - COSMIC WISPers in the Dark Universe: Theory, astrophysics and experiments (CosmicWISPers), the COST Action CA21136 - Addressing observational tensions in cosmology with systematics and fundamental physics (CosmoVerse), the COST Action CA22113 - Fundamental challenges in theoretical physics (THEORY-CHALLENGES), the COST Action CA23130 - Bridging high and low energies in search of quantum gravity (BridgeQG) and the COST Action CA23115 - Relativistic Quantum Information (RQI) funded by COST (European Cooperation in Science and Technology).
+We also thank EMU, TUBITAK, ULAKBIM, Turkiye and SCOAP3, Switzerland for their support.